-Impossible to prove but also impossible to disprove; this is what makes this subject so fascinating to me.
+Impossible to prove but also impossible to disprove; this is what makes fantasy genealogy so fascinating to me.
 When my lecturer made a joke about how Queen Elizabeth II was descended from Odin, I don’t believe that he honestly intended for anyone to be interested enough to research the subject.
-Yet here I am, attempting to explain how, through a possibly inaccurate chain of generations, the Christian Queen of England came to trace her genealogy back to the ruler of all Norse Gods in the Pagan Pantheon.
+Yet here I am, attempting to explain how, through a possibly inaccurate chain of generations, the Christian Queen of England came to trace her fantasy genealogy back to the ruler of all Norse Gods in the Pagan Pantheon.

 Rulers tracing their lineage back to a divine source is one of the oldest royal traditions, with one of the most famous examples being that of the Caesars of Ancient Rome.
 One of the titles of Augustus Caesar was ‘Son of (a) God’.
 On the surface, this is simple to explain as he was the adopted son of the deified Julius Caesar, a connection he was keen to emphasise.
 However, this title runs much deeper than it initially appears.